Context Variables

 Device Tags

 A “Device Tag” is a device query that resolves to a single device tag.
 This tag can be used to build data queries for groups of devices that have common characteristics.
-Just like when building queries with device tags, the key or value of a device tag context variable can resolve to a wildcard (’*’) or a static value.
+Just like when building queries with device tags, providing a key with no value will resolve to all devices with a tag matching that key, regardless of value.

 Device Tags take three additional parameters:

-- Default Value is the device tag to use when no value is provided by the user.
+- Default Key and Default Value is the device tag to use when no value is provided by the user.

 - Validation is optional; it is a device query that accepts multiple device tags that the variable must match.
-The values must be tags that exist on at least one device within your application – or they can contain wildcard values.
+The values can contain wildcard values by leaving one of the key or value fields blank.
 Any device tag entered by your dashboard users must match one of these validation tags, if they are provided.
-For example, if two validation tags of “foo=bar” and ”*=world” are provided, a user could provide a context variable value of “foo=bar”, or “hello=world”, or “goodbye=world”.

 An “Attribute” is a single device attribute.
 Attributes take three additional parameters: